 The color pink in the western world is obviously associated with the female gender and femininity.
 It’s associated with love, nurturing, compassion, and understanding.

-Meaning of Wearing Pink
+Wearing Pink Meaning

 Many men are wearing pink shirts these days.
 It’s now considered to be fashionable and modern.
 It would suggest that someone pays attention to trends and fashion.
-It shows that someone pays attention to whats going on around them, extroverted with a strong interest in how they’re being perceived by others.
+It shows that someone pays attention to what’s going on around them, extroverted with a strong interest in how they’re being perceived by others.

 Personality if Pink is your Favorite Color

-Your emotions are strong and you consider other peoples feelings, however your own feelings are easily hurt.
+Your emotions are strong and you consider other people’s feelings.
+However, your own feelings are easily hurt.

-You are optimistic and easily excitable, again this can sometimes seem immature.
+You are optimistic and easily excitable.
+Again, this can sometimes seem immature.

 You are friendly with new people and happy to talk with almost anyone.

 You have idealistic views of romance and love, you love a classic love story.